ding-lab/CPTAC3-RNA-related-pipeline/README.md

 first get the fusions 1) reported by at least 2 callers, or 2) reported by STAR-Fusion (showing higher sensitivity) but with higher supporting evidence (defined by fusion fragments per million total reads, or FFPM, >0.1)

-then remove the fusions in the filtering database located in '/gscmnt/gc2521/dinglab/qgao/Reference/GRCh37.75/FusionDatabase/FilterDatabase', including:
+then remove the fusions in the filtering database 'FilterDatabase', including:
 1) uncharacterized genes, immunoglobin genes, mitochondrial genes, etc.
 2) fusions from the same gene or paralogue genes (downloaded from https://www.genenames.org/cgi-bin/statistics)
 3) fusions reported in normal samples - TCGA normals (from pancan fusion analysis, under review), GTEx tissues (reported in star-fusion output), non-cancer cell study (PMID: 26837576)